swapnashetty05/AccessibilityTestAutomation/README.md

-This project consists of Example of Accesibility testing with AXE.
+This Repository consists of Example of Accesibility testing with AXE.
 Please follow  steps mentioned in README file for respective projects to successfully run the Automation suite.
 ALL the Best :)

 - Swapna Shetty